 My husband was home ill and with a high fever, so he couldn’t be with me.
 Instead mom came to support me.

-Now what's it like for you to be 26 weeks pregnant?
-Share your situation by leaving a comment below.
+Are you also 26 weeks pregnant?
+Please share your experiences and thoughts by leaving a comment below!

 - See what your baby is up to in these fetal development videos